swathisuji92-sudo/ManagementPortal/README.md

        b.
 Admin can onboard user and reset their password on request.
        c.
 Stats page shows ETA for a common query type, Performance report on different timelines, Start performers in support, Most repeated queries, Current load of support team

-3. Batch of query can be loaded in database after cleansing on the email, contact in case of migration or outage cmd - python BulkQueryLoad.py
+3. Batch of queries (from csv file) can be loaded in database after cleansing on the email, contact in case of migration cmd - python BulkQueryLoad.py

 4. Assign outstanding Query as per the support availability cmd - python AssignQuery.py

+Future Scope:
+1. As per support load, we can automate AssignQuery.py class to run in a defined frequency.
+2. We can have automated tracker to check the sudden spike of any common issue and alert the Admin and support team.
+3. Analysis can be performed on Least rated queries and find RCA
+4. A bot can be placed to answer some repeated  self do able client queries OR ETA of Past query history